tanujamannem/Profanity_check/README.md

 **Explanation:** Collected Data contains above one lakh rows with 2 columns.i.e.
 Is_offensive, text.
 Data contains unneccesary information like smileys, numbers and all. cleaned the data by importing ntlk libraries and removed all punctuations, smileys, etc.
 Dataset is very large.
-Not possible to train all columns.
+Not possible to train all rows.
 For time being extracted 10000 rows from the dataset for furthur process.

 Splitted the data into train and test for building the model.
 CountVectorizer class is imported from scikit-learn's sklearn.feature_extraction.text module.
 This object will be used to convert the input text data into a count matrix representation.
 The fit_transform() method of the CountVectorizer object is used to convert